 [via physorg] Researchers Klaus Sedlbauer and Herbert Sinnesbichler from the Fraunhofer Institute for Building Physics have created the temperature-regulating mug using phase change material (PCM).
 PCM is capable of storing and releasing large amounts of heat by changing its phase, such as changing from a solid to a liquid.

 To design the new mug, the researchers first created a hollow porcelain shell filled with ribbons of highly conductive aluminum.
-The formed a honeycomb structure, which the researchers filled with solid PCM.
+The aluminum formed a honeycomb structure, which the researchers filled with solid PCM.
 When the mug is filled with a hot beverage, the PCM absorbs the heat and melts like wax into a liquid.
 This process cools the beverage down to the optimal temperature.
 As the beverage cools over time, the PCM slowly releases the stored heat back into the drink, maintaining the optimal temperature for up to 30 minutes.

 As the scientists note, different drinks have different optimal temperatures.
-Warm drinks such as and are best enjoyed at 58° C (136.4° F), beer tastes best at 7° C (44.6° F), and ice-cold drinks are best at -12° C (10.4° F).
-Since different types of PCM have different chemical properties and melting temperatures, the scientists can make different mugs for different .
+Warm drinks such as coffee and tea are best enjoyed at 58° C (136.4° F), beer tastes best at 7° C (44.6° F), and ice-cold drinks are best at -12° C (10.4° F).
+Since different types of PCM have different chemical properties and melting temperatures, the scientists can make different mugs for different beverages.
 The downside for the consumer is that there is not a single mug for hot and cold drinks.

 The researchers hope that, if they can find a business partner, the PCM mugs could be on sale by the end of the year.
 However, despite the fact that PCM is relatively inexpensive, the mugs will still probably cost significantly more than most mugs.